 New details have emerged on Zaha Hadid Architects and AECOM’s 2022 FIFA World Cup stadium in Qatar.
 Scheduled to begin construction in late 2014, the 40,000-seat venue pulls inspiration from a local fishing boat - the Arabian dhow - to influence its overall design.

 One of the most important design aspects featured includes a modular second tier, comprised primarily of engineered timber, that will be dismantled and shipped to various developing countries after the games.
-This will not only reduce the Al Wakrah Stadium’s capacity by half after the games, but also extend the Stadium’s “legacy.”
+This will not only reduce the Al Wakrah Stadium’s capacity by half, but also extend the Stadium’s legacy.

 The Zaha Hadid-designed stadium will be the first of six built for the 2022 World Cup.
 It will be located in one of the oldest inhabited areas of Qatar, a historic port city located 15 kilometers south of Doha.

 Reference: ZHA, BDOnline